voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `String`

-String.
-It defines the options for the nfs version 4 root export.
-Defaults to <tt>_netdev</tt>.
+It defines the options for the NFS version 4 root export.

 Default value: `'_netdev'`